Patient Portal: What the Patient Sees

 Note: When using clinics, the Make Payment link shows on the Login window when any clinic has online payments enabled.
 If the patient's default clinic doesn't have it enabled, clicking the link will open clinic contact information instead.

-Manage Credit Cards: Credit card information used to make a payment is automatically saved and can be managed clicking the patient name, Manage Credit Cards in the upper right.
+Manage Credit Cards: Credit card information used to make a payment when logged into the portal is automatically saved and can be managed clicking the patient name, Manage Credit Cards in the upper right.
 From here you can add or remove credit cards.

 Click X to delete an existing card.

 Click New Card to add a new card.